Ian Liddell-Grainger

-Ian Richard Peregrine Liddell-Grainger (born 23 February 1959) is a British Conservative Party politician and former property developer.
-He was MP for Bridgwater from 2001 until 2010, and since then has been MP for Bridgwater and West Somerset.
-He is a great-great-great-grandson of Queen Victoria through his mother.
+Ian Richard Peregrine Liddell-Grainger (born 23 February 1959) is a British former Conservative Party politician and former property developer.
+He was MP for Bridgwater from 2001 until 2010, and until 2024, MP for Bridgwater and West Somerset.
+Through his mother, he is a great-great-great-grandson of Queen Victoria, third cousin of Charles III and second cousin once removed of Carl XVI Gustaf of Sweden.

-Early life
+Early life and career

-Liddell-Grainger was born on 23 February 1959 in Edinburgh to David Liddell-Grainger and Anne née Abel Smith, whose mother was Lady May Abel Smith, great-granddaughter of Queen Victoria.
+Ian Liddell-Grainger was born on 23 February 1959 in Edinburgh to David Liddell-Grainger and Anne (née Abel Smith), whose mother was Lady May Abel Smith, great-granddaughter of Queen Victoria.
 The Liddell-Grainger family were landed gentry, of Ayton Castle, Scottish Borders, formerly of Middleton Hall, Middleton, Northumberland.

-He was privately educated at Wellesley House School in the coastal town of Broadstairs in Kent and Millfield School in the village of Street, Somerset, before gaining a National Certificate of Agriculture at the South Scotland Agricultural College in Edinburgh.
-Before entering Parliament he ran a 250 acre farm in the Scottish Borders from 1980 to 1985 before becoming the managing director of his family's property management and development company.
+Liddell-Grainger was privately educated at Wellesley House School in Broadstairs and Millfield School in Somerset, before gaining a National Certificate of Agriculture at the South Scotland Agricultural College in Edinburgh.
+He ran a 250 acre farm in the Scottish Borders from 1980 to 1985 before becoming the managing director of his family's property management and development company.

-Commissioned in the Territorial Army, he was promoted Major serving with 6th Battalion of the Royal Regiment of Fusiliers, and commanded the Machine-Gun Platoon and then X Company of the Battalion in Newcastle-upon-Tyne.
+Commissioned in the Territorial Army, Liddell-Grainger was promoted to major serving with the 6th Battalion of the Royal Regiment of Fusiliers, and commanded the Machine-Gun Platoon and then X Company of the Battalion in Newcastle-upon-Tyne.

+Political career

 In 1991, he was elected for the Conservative Party as a District Councillor on Tynedale District Council in Northumberland, representing the East Tynedale ward.
 He served until 1995, when Labour took the seat.

+Liddell-Grainger stood as the Conservative candidate in Torridge and West Devon at the 1997 general election, coming second with 38.5% of the vote behind the Liberal Democrat candidate John Burnett.

 Parliamentary career

-Liddell-Grainger unsuccessfully contested the seat of Torridge and West Devon for the Conservative Party at the 1997 general election, coming second to the Liberal Democrat candidate John Burnett.
-However, he was elected to parliament at the 2001 general election for the safe Conservative seat of Bridgwater in Somerset, succeeding former cabinet minister Tom King.
-He held the seat at the 2005 general election before boundary changes created the new seat of Bridgwater and West Somerset which he retained with a nominally reduced share of the vote at the 2010 general election.
-He was re-elected at the 2015 general election, the 2017 general election and the 2019 general election.
+At the 2001 general election, Liddell-Grainger was elected to Parliament as MP for Bridgwater with 40.4% of the vote and a majority of 4,987.
+He was re-elected as MP for Bridgwater at the 2005 general election with an increased vote share of 44.1% of the vote and an increased majority of 8,469.